 Mount Saint Piran Hike, Banff National Park

-- Distance: 13 km return (took us 3,5 hours in deep snow on top just few hundred meters from the top)
+- Distance: 14.2 km return (took us 5 hours with a break on the top)

 - Maximum elevation: 2649 m

-- Difficulty: easy trail with some loose rocks on top
+- Difficulty: moderate (easy trail with some loose rocks on top)

 - Gear: water bottle with filter (you can fill up at Lake Agnes), windproof jacket, running shoes (the trail is easy), bear spray

-The first few kilometres might be a bit crowed as the same trail also leads to Lake Agnes Tea House.
+The first few kilometres might be a bit crowded as the same trail also leads to Lake Agnes Tea House.
 But don’t worry, not for long.

-When you reach the lake and head to your right along the lake, you will find a sign for Lake Agnes Tea House.
+When you reach Lake Louise shore, head to your right along the lake, and you will find a sign for Lake Agnes Tea House.
 It ascends slightly and follows the lake.
-The trail is wide and well trodden.
-You hike through the forest with occasional glimpses of the insane blue Lake Louise.
+The trail is wide and well-trodden.
+You hike through the forest with occasional glimpses of the insanely blue Lake Louise.

 After about 2,5 km you will reach small Mirror Lake and continue to the right on Lake Agnes Trail.
 You will turn right shortly onto the marked Little Beehive Trail.
 This is where you leave the crowds behind.